Bubble mapping with the Square Kilometer Array -- I. Detecting galaxies with Euclid, JWST, WFIRST and ELT within ionized bubbles in the intergalactic medium at z>6: Discussion

 In future efforts, it would be worthwhile to study the properties of simulated galaxies drawn directly from ionized IGM regions of reionization simulations to study the effects that assembly bias and galaxy feedback are expected to have on galaxy counts within such structures.
 Recently, \citet{Geil17} used such simulations to study how the sizes of ionized bubbles correlate with the luminosity of the brightest galaxy within the bubble.
-While their study focuses on ionized IGM bubbles that are factors of a few smaller in radius than the SKA-1 tomographic resolution limit than we have adopted, it is worth noting that an extrapolation of their results to our bubble sizes would result in a prediction of significantly more luminous brightest bubble galaxies than what our Figure~\ref{Ngal_fesc} would suggest.
+Their study focuses on ionized IGM bubbles at $z\approx $9--11 that are factors of a few smaller in radius than the SKA-1 tomographic resolution limit than we have adopted, but if we apply their best-fitting relation between bubble radius and brightest bubble galaxy at $z\approx 10$ to bubbles of radius 2--3 cMpc (similar to their mean bubble size at this redshift) to derive the UV luminosity of their brightest galaxy in these structures, and then scale the number of such galaxies ($M_\mathrm{UV}=-18.3$ to -19.5) up by factors of $\approx 9$--30 to match the volume of our $\approx 1000$ cMpc$^3$ bubbles, we get a good match with our $\langle f_\mathrm{esc} \rangle=0.2$ predictions for this luminosity range at $z=10$ in Figure~\ref{Ngal_fesc}.
+While this indicates that there is agreement for the {\it average} bubble, the extreme tail of their distribution contains galaxies that are much brighter than any of our predictions in Figure~\ref{Ngal_fesc} -- for example, their very largest bubble (radius $\approx 4.8$ cMpc) at $z\approx 11$ contains a brightest galaxy that attains $M_\mathrm{UV}=-22.5$ (albeit under the assumption of zero dust attenuation) which seems to completely dominate the UV luminosity of its bubble (as seen in their Figure A1), violate our assumption of a relatively well-sampled bubble luminosity function and lie closer to the monolithical galaxy case discussed in Section~\ref{galaxies}.
+Whether even rarer and more extreme objects could exist that produce individual ionized IGM bubbles sufficiently large to be detectable with SKA-1 warrants further study.